luren9/home-server/obsidian/notes/Backup-cluster.md

 So the restoration workflow would be:

+1. Rebuild cluster
+2. Install Velero
-1. Apply internal kubernetes manifests in `/kuberentes` folder.
+3. Apply internal kubernetes manifests in `/kuberentes` folder.
-2. Apply helmfile for all external deployments.
+4. Apply helmfile for all external deployments.
+(Most importantly ArgoCD & Harbor)
+5. Run `velero restore` ONLY for Harbor namespace
+6. Wait until Harbor pods come up with restored images
-3. Run sync on ArgoCD to apply all internal deployments
+7. Run full GitOps/ArgoCD sync for all internal deployments
-4. Run Velero restore
+8. Run Full-Scale Velero restore (excluding Harbor that already was restored)

 +Very cool here is that Velero is plug-n-play with AWS and knows how to push there right away!